mechprone/pto-connect/README.md

-# pto-central
+# PTO Central MVP Starter
-Starter app for PTO Central MVP
+This is the base for your PTO Central web application using React + TailwindCSS.